the-interlace/refuge/README.md

 # Refuge
 Data, scripts, and overviews related to homelessness, housing and related social services.
 Part of the NSF Open Knowledge Network spring sprint.
+Please add any scraping or extraction scripts you are using, and any extracted datasets, to this repository.

 ## Data sources
 HUD Data exchange: https://www.hudexchange.info/programs/hdx/pit-hic/